 Best seafood restaurants in Boston

 Chef Michael Serpa broke hearts when he left Neptune Oyster, only to swell them anew with his first solo venture.
 The townhouse-like enclave—a much-needed addition to the surprisingly wanting Back Bay dining scene—marries New England seafood with Mediterranean techniques for one of those must-return dining experiences.
 It starts with oysters, of course, both East and West Coast, best enjoyed as ensemble players astride razor clams and dressed lobster on one of the seafood towers.
-Dinner continues with simple yet impeccably executed dishes like blue prawns a la plancha and whole roasted sea bream; the surprise of a terrific wine and cocktail program—look for a few orange wines and a seafood-friendly sparkling rose—only adds to this spot’s allure (the “no reservations” policy helps).
-As for lunch, the star is undoubtedly the Maine lobster sandwich, done up in aioli instead of your standard-issue mayo.
+Dinner continues with simple yet impeccably executed dishes like blue prawns a la plancha and whole roasted sea bream; the surprise of a terrific wine and cocktail program only adds to this spot’s allure.
+The three-course, $33 bistro menu on Mondays is one of those deals you’re reluctant to tell so many people about; as for lunch, the star is undoubtedly the Maine lobster sandwich, done up in aioli instead of your standard-issue mayo.

 Why are crowds forever clustered outside this North End seafood bar when pasta beckons all around?
 Six words: lobster roll, lobster roll, lobster roll.
 Served hot or cold, the inestimable specimen is a gluttonous wonder of claw and tail meat stuffed inside a toasted brioche bun.
-But don’t let your crustaceous hankering get in the way of other wares (and don’t ruin your appetite with to many of the delicious fries): the clam chowder, tuna “steak” frites, and cioppino are all worth the price of admission alone.
-In between dinner visits, cozy up to the subway-tiled bar for a quick lunch hit of oysters and littleneck clams chased with some bubbly.
+But don’t let your crustaceous hankering get in the way of other wares (and don’t ruin your appetite with the delicious fries); the clam chowder, tuna “steak” frites and cioppino are all worth the price of admission alone.
+In between dinner visits, cozy up to the subway tiled bar for a quick lunch of oysters and littlenecks chased with some bubbly.

 Ostra has hit upon a magic formula: sophisticated seafood with a side of piano music.
-The exquisite menu starts with oysters and tartare, then moves on to French escargot, grilled whole red snapper and pan-roasted halibut.
+The exquisite menu starts with oysters and tartare, then moves on to grilled Spanish octopus, pan-roasted halibut and grilled sea bream.
 If once-a-year celebratory cuisine is what you’re after, you’ll be torn between the salt-crusted branzino, the three-pound broiled lobster and the $155 Israeli caviar; the 275-bottle wine cellar, at least, makes clear you should spring for something special.
 Before the evening ends, take your nightcap over to the sleek lounge area for the aforementioned ivory tinkling.

-The siren calls of oysters and beer will most likely lure you to this Fort Point venture, the latest from local seafood baron Jeremy Sewall.
-Choose from at least a dozen rotating bivalves, then ask for the best brew pairing available lest you find yourself overwhelmed by the sheer volume of draft choices.
-If you can tear yourself away from the raw bar, you’ll be waffling between classic New England offerings like cider-steamed mussels, fried oysters, Maine crab cakes and the addictive warm buttered lobster roll.
+The siren calls of oysters and beer will most likely lure you to this Fort Point venture, another entry from local seafood baron Jeremy Sewall.
+Choose from at least a dozen rotating bivalves, then ask for the best brew pairing available; otherwise, you might be overwhelmed by the sheer volume of draft choices.
+If you can tear yourself away from the raw bar, you’ll be waffling between classic New England offerings like cider-steamed mussels, fried oysters, roasted bluefish and the addictive warm buttered lobster roll.
 Just cling to the adage that good things come to those who wait, because the wait time for a table is never short.

 Seized by a sudden hankering for prosecco and bivalves?
 There is no better place for such indulgence than the subterranean bar in the heart of the South End.
 (Has Barbara Lynch ever had a misstep?)
-After checking off your oyster selections, sit back and start considering your entree move.
+After checking off your oyster selections, sit back and start considering your entrée move.
 The cooked classics are all here, including fried Ipswich clams and a lauded lobster roll, though in the latter instance you might want to change things up with the lobster BLT.
-Seasonal fish dishes might include mussels da fra diavolo or Faroe Island salmon with ratatouille; the lardon-topped clam chowder is a necessary starter.
+Seasonal fish dishes might include mussels da fra diavolo or crispy red snapper; the lardon-topped clam chowder is a necessary starter.
 In summer, the backyard patio demands some alfresco slurping.